 Click here for a link to cycle hire at Hassop Station or here for more information on the Monsal Trail.

-This award winning brewery is just down the road from the property and ideal for the real ale lover .
+This award winning brewery is a few minutes drive from the property and ideal for the real ale lover .
 They generally have a range of 10 cask and keg Thornbridge beers, including Thornbridge favourites and also some of their rarer beers.
 Contact them to enjoy the history of the company and tutored tasting.
-Next door there is a great Tap Room, with comfy seating, serving pizzas daily and on various dates there are open mic gigs and live entertainment.
+There is a great Tap Room, with comfy seating, serving pizzas daily and on various dates there are open mic gigs and live entertainment.

 Click here for a link to Thornbridge Brewery.